trax-project/moodle-trax-logs/docs/en/tech.md

 ## Installation

-Download the plugin for you Moodle version: https://moodle.org/plugins/logstore_trax.
+Download the plugin for your Moodle version: https://moodle.org/plugins/logstore_trax.

 Drag and drop the ZIP file in "http://my-moodle-address.com/admin/tool/installaddon/index.php".